patrickboateng/geolysis/README.md

    Penetration Test N-values.
 There are more features underway, which include settlement analysis, ultimate bearing capacity analysis, etc.

-   `geolysis.core` is the foundation application on which other parts of the application will depend.
-Developers can also use `geolysis.core` to power their applications.
+   `geolysis` is the foundation application on which other parts of the application will depend.
+Developers can also use `geolysis` to power their applications.

 1. `geolysis.gui (Qt, PySide6)`